Algae come in many varieties and forms and more often than not, they are uninvited intruders rather than beautiful aquascape additions.

 The Panda Garra is a member of the Garra genus.

-I’ve been meaning to include the Panda Garra in this list since this post did not originally come with it.
+I’ve been meaning to include Panda Garra in this list since this post did not initially come with it.

-However, with time and some observations, I keep getting convinced that Panda Garra can be an excellent hair algae eater.
+However, with time and some observations, I am convinced that Panda Garra can be an excellent hair algae eater.

-Moreover, they seem to absolutely demolish Black Beard Algae.
+Moreover, they also seem to demolish Black Beard Algae.

-I would even go as far as to argue that they are as effective in cleaning black hair algae as Rubber Lip Pleco fish.
+I would even argue that they are as effective in cleaning black hair algae as Rubber Lip Pleco fish.

 Anyway, in terms of diet, the Panda Garra are classified as omnivores and will need some meat on their menu.

-These fish are not terribly picky and will accept almost any food you offer them.
+These fish are not picky and will accept almost any food you offer them.

 Image by Ssmith989

-Author’s note: While in the process of cleaning hair algae, you should feed your Panda Garras sparingly.
+Author’s note: While cleaning hair algae, you should feed your Panda Garras sparingly.
 Only supply them with meaty foods during this period.
 I recommend throwing something meaty in their tanks every second day.
-This way you’ll stimulate their appetite for algae.
+This way, you’ll stimulate their appetite for algae.

-Anyway, the Panda Garra are not aggressive and are actually a preferred choice in community tanks.
+Anyway, the Panda Garra are not aggressive and are a preferred choice in community tanks.

-I find their peaceful nature and attractive looks very desirable and try to sneak them into my tanks at any given opportunity.
+I find their peaceful nature and attractive looks desirable and try to sneak them into my tanks at any opportunity.

 4. Juvenile Chinese algae eater (Gyrinocheilus aymonieri)

 As juveniles, these guys will restlessly clean your tank.
-They will kind of shy away when you approach the aquarium, and as soon as you turn your back they’ll get back to work.
+They often shy away when you approach the aquarium, but as soon as you turn your back, they’ll get back to work.

 Cute right?